 Alerts are processed by the batch processing functionality.
-You must set up batch processing before alerts can be delivered.
+You must set up batch processing before the process and deliver alerts.

-- Events that are triggered by change-based events.
+- Events triggered by change-based events.
 These events are also referred to as create/delete and update events.

 You can set up batch processes for each type of event.

 The system reads all change-based events that have occurred since batch processing was last run.
 Change-based events include updates to fields, the deletion of records, and the creation of records.
 These events are compared with the conditions that you set up in alert rules.
 When an event matches the conditions in a rule, the batch process generates an alert.

 For change-based events, you can set up a batch job that triggers the processing of an event soon after the system logs the event.
 If you set up the batch job to recur more often, users receive their alerts sooner after changes occur.
 However, a high frequency for batch processing might adversely affect system performance.

 On the other hand, a batch job that recurs less often, and that you schedule for times when the system load is low, might help improve system performance.
 However, a low frequency for batch processing might not meet the users' demands for timely alerts.